-Agate Gemstone Information and Education
+Agate Gemstone Information

 About Agate - History and Introduction

-Agate belongs to the Quartz (silicon dioxide) family of minerals.
+Agate belongs to the quartz (silicon dioxide) family of minerals.
 Quartz is the second most abundant mineral found on earth’s continental crust, second only to the feldspar mineral group.
-Quartz is distinguished and separated into two main branches: Macrocrystalline quartz and Cryptocrystalline quartz.
+Quartz is distinguished and separated into two main branches: macrocrystalline quartz and cryptocrystalline quartz.

 Cryptocrystalline quartz is broken down into fibrous and granular varieties.
 The fibrous varieties are referred to as chalcedony quartz.
 Chalcedony quartz can occur in a wide range of colors and patterns.
 Agate is traditionally defined as the ‘banded’ variety of chalcedony quartz, whereas lighter and solid-colored specimens are referred to as simply ‘chalcedony’.
 There are many different varieties of agate available, making shopping for agate very confusing for most consumers.
 This is because stones will commonly be referred to using specific trade names, such as ‘banded agate’, ‘carnelian’ and ‘sardonx’, while simultaneously traded as just chalcedony, chalcedony quartz or even plain quartz.

-Agate was first discovered sometime around the 3rd or 4th century (BC) by Theophrastus, a Greek Philosopher who named the stone after the river in which it was found, ‘Achates’ (Greek: Aχάτης).
+Agate was first discovered sometime around the 3rd or 4th century (BC) by Theophrastus, a Greek philosopher who named the stone after the river in which it was found, ‘Achates’ (Greek: Aχάτης).
 The Achates River is located in Sicily, Italy, but the river has been renamed and is now known as the Dirillo River since then.

 Agate stones available on the market today, originate from deposits all over the world including Myanmar, Brazil, Uruguay, Argentina, Mexico, Botswana, India, Australia and the USA.

-Agate is usually found alongside numerous other types of rock, but they are primarily classified as volcanic rock.
+Agate is usually found alongside numerous other types of rock, but it is primarily classified as volcanic rock.
 Agates frequently form within pockets of igneous, sedimentary and metamorphic rock such as granite, melaphyre and porphyry.
 Deposits of silicon dioxide typically form in almond or ball-shaped nodules and as the deposits continue to build over long periods of time, parallel bands are created through the process.
 Banded specimens are referred to as agate, while uniform and blended species are classified as chalcedony, carnelian, moss agate or other specific trade names.

 Buying Agate and Determining Agate Gemstone Value Back to Top